fideus-labs/ome-ngff-scientific-ai/README.md

 * Web applications for image analysis
 * Cloud-native deployment options

-*Note: Another talk this afternoon will cover cloud-based imaging workflows in detail!*
+**📝 Note:** *OME-Zarr in cloud environments* by Eric Perlman this afternoon will cover cloud-based imaging workflows in detail!

 ---